• Skip to primary navigation

 NSC Admin · Mar 27, 2018 ·

 We cannot overstate the importance of selecting a correctly sized chiller.
 Undersized chillers won’t correctly cool your process equipment or materials.
 Oversized chillers will work just fine, but why pay more than you need to?
 When you select a chiller of the proper size, you can rely on several years of efficient cooling.
-Use the formula below to determine the process chiller size that will most optimally meet your needs.
+Let’s explore the different parameters one needs to find the perfect chiller size.

 The Formula